last9/levitate-events-integration-example/README.md

 # levitate-events-integration-example
-This is an example repository which stores the JSONSchema spec, as well as aggregation pipelines to be executed on the events.
+This is an example repository which stores aggregation pipelines to be executed on the events.
 Feel free to fork.